Anish-shakya/Certification-Hub/README.md

 # Certification-Hub
 "Certification Hub" is a GitHub repository where I showcase my certifications in different skills, with a focus on SQL and Google Data Analytics courses.
-Here's a description of the repository:
+Here's a description of the repository.

 Welcome to "Certification Hub," a repository dedicated to showcasing my certifications and expertise in SQL and Google Data Analytics.
 This repository serves as a testament to my commitment to continuous learning and professional growth in these areas.